finom/vovk-examples/README.md

 ### Compile a Worker

-To keep the configuration as simple as possible, you can compile your Worker Service Classes separately from the main bundle.
+To keep the configuration as simple as possible, you can compile your WPC Classes separately from the main bundle.

 ```js